ActivityLtda/phonegapsample/README.md

 ## Twitter and Facebook update

 * This are just some external links to Twitter and Facebook.
-As today, using PhoneGap Build to compile with PhoneGap 1.4.1, external links doesn't open with native browser on Android and BlackBerry.
+As today, using PhoneGap Build to compile with PhoneGap 1.4.1, external links doesn't open with native browser on Android and BlackBerry

+## Google Maps

+* Maps are shown with Google Maps through [jQuery-ui-map plugin](http://code.google.com/p/jquery-ui-map/ "jquery-ui-map - Google map v3 plugin for jQuery and jQuery Mobile - Google Project Hosting") and works fine on iOS, Android an BlackBerry